DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 Daydreaming creates more eficient brain pattern, just let your mind wander
 Usuzumi no hate

-What i did matter, i matter (for far future, too leave a legacy behind)
+What i did matter, i matter (for far future, too leave a legacy behind), but i must not forget the now
-Chris wiliamson
-I

 Stoicism is not: suppressing emption.
 It is letting this emotion pass through you and not acting on them, it is experiencing them at the right time
 Example: anger, i want too strangle someond/do stupid shit.
 It is then not doing stupid shit/strangling someone.
 Sadness: self-destructive behaviors/isolating myself.
-It is then: not engaging in self destructive behavior/not isolating myself.
+It is then: not engaging in self destructive behavior/not isolating myself. (spite)

 Self overcomming
 Self-disatisfaction, self-improvement, self-rediscovery.
 Looping forever and ever
 Destroy the ilusions, see who you really are, how did you feel?
 The truth.
 Even if not 100% objective, it is seeing deeper who you really are
-Statue of wisdom, the power of the loner

 You fall to the level of your systems.

-My ideal = the ubermench, the absurd hero, the self,

 Apply: consistensy/decipline and meditations/reflections.
 (Only compare yourself too yourself, can look to other people for inspiration)